-\paragraph{Selfish Related Machines.} In this part, we focus on the scenario that machines are owned by selfish agents.
-The speed of the machine is a secret known only to that agent.
-While there is a rich literature on scheduling offline jobs to selfish machines~\cite{DBLP:conf/focs/ArcherT01, archer2004mechanisms, DBLP:journals/siamcomp/DhangwatnotaiDDR11, DBLP:journals/mor/EpsteinLS16,DBLP:journals/siamcomp/0001K13,DBLP:conf/focs/0001KK21,DBLP:conf/stoc/0001KK23}, very little is known about the online scenario.
-The only useful result, which works both online and offline, is an equivalent property of machine-side truthfulness called \emph{machine-side monotone}: the total job size (load) assigned to a machine has to increase with the reported speed \cite{DBLP:conf/focs/ArcherT01}.
-However, it remains an open question whether there exists a (machine-side) truthful mechanism that can surpass the trivial bound of $m$\footnote{Note that we can trivially schedule all the jobs on the fastest machine to achieve machine-side truthfulness and a competitive ratio of $m$.}.
-Recent progress towards this open question is made by~\citet{DBLP:journals/scheduling/LiLW23}.
-They focus on \emph{well-behaved} mechanism design, where a machine's load is always no less than the load on machines slower than it.
-The well-behaved property was first proposed by~\citet{DBLP:journals/mor/EpsteinLS16}.
-It shares a similar intuition as machine-side-monotone --- both want faster machines to get more load.
-They propose an (almost)\footnote{The term ``almost well-behaved'' means that the allocation violates the well-behaved property only between two machines whose speeds differ by no more than a factor of two.} well-behaved mechanism that is $O(\log m)$-competitive.
-Due to the similar intuition, \citet{DBLP:journals/scheduling/LiLW23} hope their algorithm and analysis can shed some light for designing truthful mechanisms.
-One piece of evidence is that their mechanism can be proved to be truthful for selfish online jobs and gain machine-side truthfulness in the special cases where the number of machines is two or where the jobs are identical.
+Towards this open question, one useful result~\cite{DBLP:journals/tcs/AulettaPPP09} is an equivalent characterization of truthfulness, known as \emph{load monotonicity}: the total job size (load) assigned to a machine must be non-decreasing in its reported speed.
+An attempt to address this open question was made by~\citet{DBLP:journals/scheduling/LiLW23}, who focused on \emph{well-behaved} mechanism design, where a machine’s load is always at least as large as the load on any slower machine.
+The well-behavior property, first proposed by~\citet{DBLP:journals/mor/EpsteinLS16}, shares a similar intuition with load monotonicity—both aim to assign more load to faster machines.~\citet{DBLP:journals/scheduling/LiLW23} proposed an (almost)\footnote{The term ``almost well-behaved'' means that the allocation violates the well-behavior property only between two machines whose speeds differ by no more than a factor of two.} well-behaved mechanism that achieves an $O(\log m)$ competitive ratio.
+Due to this similar intuition, they hope their algorithm and analysis can shed light on the design of truthful mechanisms.
+As supporting evidence, they show that their mechanism is indeed truthful in special cases where the number of machines is two or where the jobs are identical.